MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 ## About the trial license

 Although you don't actually receive a new license, the actions that you can perform and the features that you can use are similar to [Premium Per User](/power-bi/enterprise/service-premium-per-user-faq) during the trial.
 When you share your workspace that's in trial capacity, the permissions of workspace users are also upgraded.
-Your Account manager still displays your nontrial license.
+Your Account manager still displays the nontrial licenses.
 But in order to make full use of Fabric, your trial includes the equivalent of a Premium Per User (PPU) license.

 ## Use your trial

 To begin using your trial of a Fabric capacity, add items to **My workspace** or create a new workspace.
 Assign that workspace to your trial capacity [using the *Trial* license mode](workspaces.md#license-mode), and then all the items in that workspace are saved and executed in that capacity.
 Invite colleagues to those workspaces so they can share the trial experience with you.
+If you, as the capacity administrator, enable **Contributor permissions**, then others can also assign their workspaces to your trial capacity.
+For more information about sharing, see [Share trial capacities](#share-trial-capacities).

 ## Existing Power BI users